ixofoundation/ixo-client-sdk/README.md

 `makeWallet(source, serializationPwd)`: Create a new wallet <a id='makeWallet' />

-- `source`: Either a mnemonic string, a serialized wallet string, or an object with the schema `{secp, agent}` containing constructor arguments for Secp256k1HdWallet and IxoAgentWallet classes.
+- `source`: Either a mnemonic string, a serialized wallet string, or a plain object representing a wallet state (possibly obtained via `toJSON()` -see below for details).
 Optional.

   If empty, a brand new wallet is generated.
 If a mnemonic string, recovers a wallet based on the mnemonic.
 If serialized wallet, deserializes it.
-If an object of constructor arguments, instantiates the wallet using those arguments.
+If a state object, revives the wallet using that state.

 - `serializationPwd`: Serializations involve encryption so a password is *required* if the first parameter is an encryption